Spring Garden Revival

 Post-Installation Establishment Care & Long-Term Management Planning

-After installation, sod must be watered deeply to saturate both the sod and the top 4–6 inches of soil.
-Daily irrigation is required for the first two weeks (early morning preferred), totaling 1–1.5 inches per week.
-Gradually reduce frequency as roots establish, typically within 2–3 weeks.
-The first mowing should occur when grass reaches 3–4 inches, cutting to a maximum of 2.5–3 inches only after roots are firmly anchored.
-Assess root development visually and with a gentle tug test.
-Apply starter fertilizer 4–6 weeks post-installation.
-Transition to a long-term maintenance schedule with 3–4 annual fertilizations and professional landscape management.
+After installation, sod must be watered deeply to saturate both the sod and 4–6 inches of underlying soil.
+Daily watering is required for the first two weeks, gradually reducing frequency as roots establish (typically 2–3 weeks).
+The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are secure.
+Root establishment is assessed visually and by tug test.
+Fertilization is recommended 4–6 weeks post-installation.
+Long-term care includes transitioning to regular maintenance, 3–4 annual fertilizations, and professional management.

 What Neighborhoods Do We Serve Throughout Dighton, MA?